-- Learn the background to the tool and the regulatory and legislative context for undertaking carbon assessments.
+- Knowledge on the regulatory and legislative context for undertaking carbon assessments

-- How to reduce carbon emissions through design and construction for capital and operational cost savings.
+- An understanding of how to reduce carbon emissions through design construction, for capital and operational cost savings

-- Complete practical exercises on mock rail infrastructure projects using the Rail Carbon Tool.
+- Using the tool to do practical exercises on mock rail infrastructure projects

-- How the Rail Carbon Tool can be used to undertake carbon assessments for projects.
+- Learning how the tool can be used to undertake carbon assessments for projects.

-All delegates are required to bring a laptop / tablet with the Rail Carbon Tool installed.
+Course pre-requisiteDelegates will need to have access to a laptop or desktop with the RSSB's Rail Carbon Tool installed.

 Who should attend?Individuals using RSSB’s Rail Carbon Tool to assess the carbon emissions of their projects and reduce carbon emissions.